 Considering a restaurant inside a shipping container?
 Read this blog to learn why shipping container restaurants are trending, and check out this guide for starting a pop-up store or restaurant with a PODS container.

 Best Practices for a Restaurant STORAGE CONTAINER

-For a brick-and-mortar fast casual restaurant, on-site storage containers are still invaluable when it comes to storing and transporting supplies and equipment.
-Since most fast casual eateries do a booming takeout or curbside pick-up business, their storefronts tend to have a smaller footprint than traditional sit-down joints.
-Having PODS restaurant storage solutions means restaurant managers always have kitchen staples, back-up cookware, and spared dinnerware on hand without equipment being underfoot.
+For a brick-and-mortar fast casual restaurant, on-site shipping containers are invaluable when it comes to storing and transporting supplies and equipment.
+Since most fast casual eateries run booming takeout or curbside pick-up business, their storefronts tend to have a smaller footprint than traditional sit-down joints.

-To succeed with a fast casual business, owners and managers must also prioritize speed.
 The best fast casual restaurants are known for their quick meal prep, and that kind of reliable service helps owners attract and retain busy customers on the go.
 In a recent interview with CNBC’s Power Lunch, Morning star restaurant analyst R.J.
 Hottovy said of Chipotle Mexican Grill, “the speed of service is something the company is squarely focused on right now.”
-According to Chipotle, revenue was up 8.3 percent in the second quarter of this year.

 It’s also important that menu items are healthful and fresh at these casual dining restaurants.
-The International Food Information Council (IFIC) Foundation’s 2018 Food and Health Survey shows that when choosing a restaurant, knowing that the food contains only natural ingredients ranked highly among the 1,000 American consumers surveyed, as does “knowing where the food comes from” and”understanding how the food is produced.”
+A 2018 food and health survey showed that when choosing a restaurant, “knowing that the food contains only natural ingredients” ranked highly among the 1,000 American consumers surveyed, as does “knowing where the food comes from” and”understanding how the food is produced.”